1. University of Minnesota Foundation-Puerto Rico Medical Outreach - Medicines and PTSD Project

 Minneapolis, Minnesota 55455

-From the very beginning of the natural disasters in Mexico and Puerto Rico, local community groups have banded together and reached out to New Yorkers for donations and volunteers.
-SUNSET PARK RELIEF is undertaking an enormous effort to deliver goods to people in the most vulnerable, isolated areas.
+From the very beginning of the natural disasters in Puerto Rico, local community groups have banded together and reached out to New Yorkers for donations and volunteers.
+EL GRITO SUNSET PARK RELIEF undertook an enormous effort to deliver goods to people in the most vulnerable, isolated areas.
+As of May 2018 they have collected, provided, shipped and delivered over 2million lbs of emergency aid throughout the island of Puerto Rico and Vieques.

 Los Pleneros de la 21 (501C3) fostering awareness, appreciation and understanding of the richness and vitality of Puerto Rican artistic traditions of African descent and Creole, as well as to promote their further development.
-LP21 relief efforts are towards aiding and rebuilding cultural institutions destroyed in Puerto Rico such as La Junta-Santurce, El Batey de los Ayala and Samuel Lind's Gallery in Loiza serving as sister organizations developing and continuing Afro-Boricua culture.
+LP21 relief efforts are towards aiding and rebuilding cultural institutions destroyed in Puerto Rico serving as fiscal organization to Cultural Art Centers and artists on the island developing and continuing Afro-Boricua culture.

 (MAC4PR) has been on the ground and dedicated to ongoing strategic efforts to stabilize and rebuild Puerto Rico since Hurricane Maria.
 Through a network of alliances on the ground MAC4PR is adaptive and responsive to needs as they arise.
 We ensure all aid goes directly in the hands of those identified as high-risk; such as the elderly, shut-ins and those facing serious medical illness.
 All funding will support direct efforts on the ground;focused on immediate relief, housing and education.